xTunner/frontend/resources/assets/docs/continuous-deployment-with-aws-codedeploy.md

   uploaded to S3.
 * `revision_location` tells CircleCI where to upload application revisions to.
   * `revision_type` is where to store the revision - currently only S3 is supported
-  * `bucket_name` is the name of the bucket that should store your application revision bundles.
+  * `bucket` is the name of the bucket that should store your application revision bundles.
   * `key_pattern` is used to generate the S3 key.
 You can use [substitution variables][] to generate unique keys for each build.